hepsiburada/spin-360/README.md

 # spin-360

+spin-360 is a npm project.

+If you want use it:

+`npm install spin-360`

 spin-360 360 derece detaylı resim gösterimi için geliştirilmiş ve geliştirilmektedir. spin-360 is 360 degree detailed image presentation plugin

 360 derece ürün gösterimi ve özellikle e-ticaret siteleri için uygundur.
 This plugin is avalible for e-Commerce sites.